Ab initio calculation of muon capture on $^{24}$Mg: Muon-Capture Formalism

 and

 The $W(...)$ in Eqs. (\ref{eq:A}-\ref{eq:G}) are the usual Racah coefficients and the $S$'s are geometric factors defined as

 and

 where ${\rm sgn}(\kappa)$ is the sign of $\kappa$.
 The angular momenta $l$ and $\bar{l}$ correspond to $\kappa$ and $-\kappa$ respectively.
-We use the Goldberger-Treiman partially conserved axial-vector-current (PCAC) value $g_{\rm P}/g_{\rm A}=6.8$ for the ratio of the pseudoscalar and axial-vector coupling strengths.
+We use the Goldberger-Treiman partially conserved axial-vector-current (PCAC) value for the ratio of the pseudoscalar and axial-vector coupling strengths.
+Note that in this formalism, the pseudoscalar interaction is written as $(g_{\rm P}/2M)\boldsymbol{\sigma}\cdot\mathbf{p}$.
 For the axial-vector coupling we use the free-nucleon value $g_{\rm A}=1.27$.
 The explicit expressions for the $P$ of Eq. \eqref{eq:p} containing all the next-to-leading order terms can be found e.g. in Ref.~\cite{Jokiniemi-phd}.
 Note that in Ref.~\cite{Morita1960} the terms of the order $1/M^2$ were omitted from the explicit expressions for $P$.